chesterkudos/ovation/README.md

-nx run-many -t build # will default to prod nx run-many -t build:development # will build all apps in dev mode nx run-many -t build:production # will build all apps in prod mode nx run web-app:build:development # will build web-app only in dev mode nx run web-app:build:production # will build web-app only in prod mode
+nx run-many -t build # will default to prod nx run-many -t build:development # will build all apps in dev mode nx run-many -t build:production # will build all apps in prod mode nx run kudos-react-app:build:development # will build kudos-react-app only in dev mode nx run kudos-react-app:build:production # will build kudos-react-app only in prod mode
 ```

 This command is currently wrapped in npm so you can also run: